 Disadvantages: Bus and Metro are cheaper for shoestring budgets.
 Open to

 abuse from rip-off merchants.
+Most taxis will only take up to 3 passengers.
 We would recommend the